 A number of people fall prey to accidents or life-threatening mishappening on a daily basis.
 In some cases, family and friends might not be aware of the patient’s complete medical history.
 Lack of a proper medical record can cause a delay in treatment, leading to complications.

-QR Codes can be used to handle such situations and effectively reduce the risk of delayed or worse, wrong treatment.
+One can use QR Codes to handle such situations and effectively reduce the risk of delayed or worse, wrong treatment.
 A unique QR Code on a health card can help doctors in ER access the patient’s vital health information before commencing treatment.

 Create your emergency QR Code now